UCDglobalchange/gdstem/model.md

 *Figure 1.
 Detailed schematic of the GDSTEM model showing the various pools, fluxes, processes and input.*

-GDSTEM simulates carbon storage and fluxes across:
+GDSTEM simulates carbon and nitrogen storage and fluxes across:
 - Leaves
 - Roots
 - Stem (sapwood and heartwood)
-- Soil organic carbon pools
+- Soil (organic carbon and nitrogen and inorganic nitrogen)

-Key fluxes include:
-- Gross Primary Production (GPP)
-- Net Primary Production (NPP)
-- Ecosystem respiration
-- Net Biome Production (NBP)

 ---